RealNumberI/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

-- What error do you get?
+- What error do you get?  **I didn't get any locked data errors.
+Just errors about not finding variables.**
-- Can you tell what line it was executing when it failed?
+- Can you tell what line it was executing when it failed?  **The error messaging told and and highlighted errors.**

 ## Database Is Locked Error